JoshuaJFHolloway/Drover/README.md

 2. Add the last few features that make up the page.
 For example the buttons.

-3. Make the components more re-usable.
+3. ~~Make the components more re-usable.
 I would have separated out some code more if I had the time.
-Take the price outside of the header component etc.
+Take the price outside of the header component etc.~~ Done!

 4. Add tests!!
 As testing was not the priority for this exercise I did not follow TDD.
 Which felt a bit strange.
 For me this exercise was to refine and explore API's further and I certainly did that and have